This topic describes the benefits, architectures, and scenarios of PolarDB X-Engine Edition .

 These issues can be resolved by archiving historical data.
 Historical data can be stored as files by using low-cost storage services, such as Object Storage Service (OSS) or Database Backup (DBS).
 In real business scenarios, historical data is not completely static.
 Historical data generated multiple months or years ago may be queried or updated in real time or occasionally.
 For example, historical data such as historical orders in Taobao or Tmall, historical messages in DingTalk, and historical Cainiao logistics orders can be queried within Alibaba Group.

-To resolve the issues related to reads and updates of historical data, a separate database can be used as an archive database that stores only archived data.
-An archive database must meet the following requirements:
+To resolve the issues related to reads and updates of historical data, X-Engine can be used as a separate database to store only archived data.
+X-Engine must meet the following requirements:

 - It must provide a large storage capacity to save online data that is continuously generated.
 This way, you do not need to worry about the storage capacity.

 - It must provide the same interfaces as your online databases.
 For example, the archive database must support MySQL protocols in the same manner as the online databases.
-This ensures that your applications can access the online databases and archive database, without the need to modify your code.
+This ensures that your applications can access the online databases and X-Engine, without the need to modify your code.

 - It must be cost-efficient.
 For example, you can compress data to reduce the consumed disk space and use low-cost storage media to store large volumes of data.